What Is an Ultrasound?

 - They are generally painless and do not require needles, injections, or incisions.

 - Patients aren't exposed to ionizing radiation, making the procedure safer than diagnostic techniques such as X-rays and CT scans.
-In fact, there are no known harmful effects.
+In fact, there are no known harmful effects when used as directed by your health care provider.

 - Ultrasound captures images of soft tissues that don't show up well on X-rays.